Aldanondo often creates work in the public space of New York City

 You can find Susana sketching or painting there during the summer months.

-Aldanondo can be found painting in the public space of SoHo, New York, where she paints on a wall where she has been painting for several years.
+Aldanondo can be found painting in the public space of SoHo, New York, where she paints on a wall where she has been painting for several years as performative and political active statement.

 AWARDS & RECOGNITION